B i o g r a p h y

 Lim's most popular work The Fire Dance of Luna which sold more than 35,000 copies has garnered critical acclaim and has won top prizes by choirs in international and national competitions around the world.
 Darius' treble voice work Puppet's Dream has also been presented the "Discovery of the Month" by legendary composer John Rutter.

 Lim is an active adjudicator at international choral festivals.
 His work includes adjudications at the 2021 World Choir Festival, Hong Kong Inter-school Choir Festival, Indonesia Independence Day Virtual Choir Competition, and Hong Kong Children's Choir composition selections among many others.

 An established concert pianist, Lim studied with Benjamin Loh and Yu Chun Yee .
 He has performed the Liszt Piano Concerto No.1 with the Braddell Heights Symphony Orchestra and has given numerous piano recitals in Asia.
 His awards include the Gold Prizes in the 2nd and 3rd International Piano Festival and Competition in South Korea, 1st Prize in the Cristofori Piano Competition, and the Silver Medalist of the 6th Asian Youth Music Competition (Open Category).

-A former conducting student of BBC Choral Director Neil Ferris and Dr Sarah Tenant-Flowers, Darius Lim graduated from the Royal Welsh College of Music & Drama (UK) with a Masters in Choral Conducting (with Distinction).
-Most recently, Lim has been nominated to represent Singapore on the Asia Pacific Choir Council.
-He is currently a doctoral candidate at the Queensland Conservatorium of Music pursuing Doctor of Musical Arts.
+Dr. Darius Lim received his Doctor of Musical Arts degree in 2022 under the Queensland Conservatorium of Music.
+A former conducting student of BBC Choral Director Neil Ferris and Dr Sarah Tenant-Flowers, he graduated from the Royal Welsh College of Music & Drama (UK) with a Masters in Choral Conducting (with Distinction).
+In 2019, Lim was nominated to represent Singapore on the Asia Pacific Choir Council.